 Everybody makes mistakes.
 The secret to success as a project manager or any other profession is to learn from our mistakes and not repeat common mistakes project managers make; even the experienced ones.

-Project manager’s role is complicated.
-Depending on organization’s structure, project management method used by the organization and the team’s experience the role of project manager varies widely from project to project.
+The project manager’s role is complicated.
+Depending on an organization’s structure, project management method used by the organization and the team’s experience the role of project manager varies widely from project to project.

 Regardless of the method you use or the structure of your team and type of organization you work for, you should avoid the known mistakes project managers make which are covered in this paper.

 I am writing this paper with the new project managers and those with no management experience in mind.
 The best way to become a good project manager and plan projects right is by practice and learning from our own mistakes and mistakes project managers make in other companies and industries.